Telepact/telepact/README.md

 simpler developer experience during the API design phase as well as the unique privilege of allowing clients to leverage binary serialization without generated code.

+### Why require API drafters to include `{"err":{"_unknown":{}}}` in every function?

+jAPI functions are required to specify the full result enum, which must also include a valid error enum.
+In jAPI, redundancy is conventionally solved with mixins, but the jAPI specifically forgoes mixins in favor of an explicit `_unknown` error enum value duplicated across all functions.

+This design decision accomplishes a few things:

+- It increases recognizability of the result struct by ensuring both the `ok` and `err` enum values are present (as opposed to omitting and assuming empty `{}`).
+- It helps clarify that the `ok` field points to a struct while the `err` field points to an enum.
+- It maintains the design continuity of enums, where an enum must have at least 1 value (whereas assuming empty `{}` would be a violation of that pattern)
+- It provides an error enum pattern that can be easily copied for an API design who needs to add more errors.

+jAPI is designed to maximize design accessibility through copy-and-paste, and the modest verbosity tax of a required `_unknown` error duplicated across all functions achieves this goal by ensuring that each function can serve as a complete design reference for a jAPI function.

 ## Glossary